gandazgul/gandazgul.github.io/_posts/2019-03-02-forward-a-port-with-iptables-on-fedora-28.md

 categories: [iptables, fedora]
 ---

-I have KVM (libvirtd) installed on a Fedora 28 server and wanted to access some services inside the VMs like RDSP for windows for example, this is how you do it with IPTables:
+I have KVM (libvirtd) installed on a Fedora 28 server and wanted to access some services inside the VMs like RDP for windows for example, this is how you do it with IPTables:

 1. Give your VM a static IP